anirbannath/ng2-smart-search/README.md

 # ng2-smart-search

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Description

 The `ng2-smart-search` is component which takes two inputs, an list/array of objects to begin with and the `search` string.
 It then does an intuitive search and finds out records with closest match.

-For example, if user searches for "Aniket Karmokar" and the list contains "Ankit Karmakar", it will return "Ankit Karmakar" as thats the closest match to the searched string.
-However, if "Aniket Karmokar" really exists in the list then `ng2-smart-search` will return both the records, "Aniket Karmokar" with 100% match and also "Ankit Karmakar" with more than 70% match (as the threshold is kept as 70%).
-This threshold is configurable.
+For example, if the user have mistyped and typed in `Leane Grohm` and the list contains actually `Leanne Graham` which the user expects to get / which is the correct result, `Leanne Graham` will be returned as thats the closest match to the searched string.
+However, if `Leane Grohm` really exists in the list then `ng2-smart-search` will return both the records, `Leane Grohm` with 100% match and also `Leanne Graham` with lesser match.

 This is the first draft of my project.
 Do fork if you like and find out places to improve.

 ## Setting up and Build

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+You need to have Angular CLI version 1.1.1 to pull in the dependancies to run the project.

-After downloading this project you must do a `ng-install` to install the node modules and dependancies as I have not uploaded the node module to the github repo.
+After downloading this project just do a `ng-install` to install the node modules and dependancies as I have not uploaded the node module to the github repo.

 Do a `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.